vitejs/vite/docs/guide/api-environment.md

   environments: {
     node: {
       dev: {
-        // Default Vite SSR environment can be overriden in the config, so
+        // Default Vite SSR environment can be overridden in the config, so
         // make sure you have a Node environment before the request is received.
         createEnvironment: createNodeEnvironment,
       },